• Skip to primary navigation

 Thai Vegetable Stir Fry

-50 shares
+105 shares

 Looking to spice up your Asian inspired meals?
 Try this Thai vegetable stir fry.
 It's packed with a vibrant blend of fresh vegetables, spices, and cashews.
 It's so delicious and so satisfying, you won't miss the meat.
 Plus, the homemade peanut sauce is so good your picky kids will lick their plates clean.
 This recipe is also vegan and gluten free!

-Thai vegetable stir fry on a white plate with rice and chopsticks
+bowl of Thai stir fry with chopsticks

 Jump to: